Theft And Dishonesty Offences

 Theft and Dishonesty Offences are commonly those involving situations where a person intentionally removes or otherwise takes possession or control of another person’s property without consideration or permission.
 The stealing must be a deliberate act.
 It cannot be committed by accident.
 A person must therefore act “dishonestly” in order to be guilty of an offence.

-Our Financial Crime & Regulatory team has been ranked in the Chambers & Partners 2023 legal directory.
-The team was described as “very friendly and professional” and “effective in the financial crime area.”
+Our Crime team have been ranked in the Chambers & Partners 2025 legal directory.
+The team was praised for being “committed to their clients and delivering an excellent service.”

 we can help.